 Panola County Appraisal District: Located on Ball Park Rd near the Carthage Baseball Complex.
 The office can be contacted at (903)693-2891.

-• Frequently asked questions (and answers) about property taxes can be found here.
+- Frequently asked questions (and answers) about property taxes can be found here (from Gregg County & specific to property taxes).

 School (ISD) Debt Bonds: School bond debt is repaid using local property taxes.
 With interest, the bonds’ total cost to taxpayers is much higher than the dollar amounts shown on the ballot.